 Each goal has a rectangular clearance area of three meters in width and two meters in height.
 Yet it must be securely bolted either to the floor or the wall behind.

-Also, the three sides of the beams visible from the playing field must be painted alternatively, in two c on resting colors which both have to contrast against the background.
+The three sides of the beams visible from the playing field must be painted alternatively, in two c on resting colors, which both have to contrast against the background.
 Hence the colors on both goals must be the same.

-The goals are surrounded by the crease.
-This area is delineated by two-quarter circles with a radius of six meters around the far corners of each goal post.
+The crease surrounds the goals.
+This area is delineated by two-quarter circles with a radius of six meters around each goal post’s far corners.
 Also, a connecting line parallels to the goal line.

-If a player contacts the ground inside the goal perimeter.
+Suppose a player contacts the ground inside the goal perimeter.
 Or the line surrounding the perimeter.
 He must take the most direct path out of it.
-However, should a player cross the zone in an attempt to gain an advantage (e.g., better position) his team cedes the ball.
+However, should a player cross the zone to gain an advantage (e.g., better position), his team cedes the ball.

-Similarly, violation of the zone by a defending player is penalized only if he does so to gain an advantage in defending.
+Similarly, violation of the zone by a defending player is penalized only if he does to defend.

 Outside of one long edge of the playing field to both sides of the middle line are the substitution areas for each team.
 The areas usually contain the benches as seating opportunities.
 Team officials, substitutes, and suspended players must wait within this area.

 The area always lies to the same side as the team’s own goal.
 During half-time, substitution areas are swapped.
 Any player entering or leaving the play must cross the substitution line, which is part of the side line and extends 4.5 meters from the middle line to the team’s side.

 The pitch is made up of wood or artificial material, or a similar surface, although any flat, smooth and non-abrasive material may be used.